sgl-project/sglang/docs/references/contribution_guide.md

 pre-commit run --all-files
 ```

 - **`pre-commit run --all-files`** manually runs all configured checks, applying fixes if possible.
-- If it fails the first time, re-run it to ensure lint errors are fully resolved.
-- Make sure your code passes all checks **before** creating a Pull Request.
+If it fails the first time, re-run it to ensure lint errors are fully resolved.
+Make sure your code passes all checks **before** creating a Pull Request.
 - **Do not commit** directly to the `main` branch.
 Always create a new branch (e.g., `feature/my-new-feature`), push your changes, and open a PR from that branch.

----

 ## 3. Writing Documentation & Running Docs CI

 Most documentation files are located under the `docs/` folder.
 We prefer **Jupyter Notebooks** over Markdown so that all examples can be executed and validated by our docs CI pipeline.

 ### 3.1 Docs Workflow

+Add or update your Jupyter notebooks in the appropriate subdirectories under `docs/`.
+If you add new files, remember to update `index.rst` (or relevant `.rst` files) accordingly.

 ```bash
 # 1) Compile all Jupyter notebooks